bml1g12/zalo-2020-challenge-voice-verification/README.md

 # To do before submission

 * fine-tune on entire train set
+* Try shorter training with shorter duration for the embedddings, as I have a lot of micro clips https://github.com/pyannote/pyannote-audio/issues/458
 * https://github.com/didi/delta try this repo --> seems to report state of the art EER
 * Pyannote --> add augmentation, the paper says TripletLoss performs better
 * What are the failure cases?
 Does it fail on longer clips more than smaller clips?
 Can a human discern the failure cases?
 Are there specific background sounds in the failure cases etc.